abraxas86/rom-cheat-info/NES/Juvei-Quest.md

 - Attack/Defense etc are only checked when entering a battle and if any stat buff/debuff spells are used.
 They are not read each turn, so if you nerf your character stats, have fun with that until you can freeze in a value and cast a buff on yourself (or get the enemy to try to debuff you) to force a re-read of the address.

+- If you target a spot where you already killed the enemy (via `0x064E`), it will cause the sprite to appear back on screen.
+You can then attack that monster again and kill it, which will add to the counter of defeated monsters.
+Thus, you could "respawn" a weak enemy and keep attacking it, which will end the battle as if you killed it and the stronger ones.

+- Changing the value at `064E` will change the monster that receives the effects of the attack, despite the monster that your character is in front of.
+The battle animation will continue to play out for that monster, too.

 ## Things I'd like to find still: